amanpanday2811/Data_Mining_Assignment2_22MIS1110/README.md

 # Data_Mining_Assignment2_22MIS1110
-# Run the code in Rstudio Environment
+# Run the code in RStudio Environment